coin-or/coinbrew/index.md

-# Download
+# COIN-OR build and install helper

+This script resembles a package manager that installs COIN-OR projects with its dependencies from source.
+It fetches the source from GitHub, builds the code, and installs the binaries, libraries, and header files.

-Download this file:
+## Download

+`coinbrew` consists of a single bash script.
+To use it, download the file

    [https://raw.githubusercontent.com/coin-or/coinbrew/master/coinbrew](https://raw.githubusercontent.com/coin-or/coinbrew/master/coinbrew)

-Save it on your system and make sure it is executable.
+to your system and make sure that it is executable.

-# Usage: Interactive mode
+## Usage: Interactive mode

 Run `coinbrew` without arguments.

-# Usage: Batch mode
+## Usage: Batch mode

-## Fetch source
+### Fetch source

 To get the source of a project with all its depencencies, use
 ```